quyenhuynh-agilityio/real-home/README.md

-## REACT TRAINING - PRACTICE TWO
+## NEXTJS TRAINING - PRACTICE ONE

-- From _Jan 25, 2021_ to _Feb 01, 2019_
+- From _Feb 17, 2021_ to _Feb 26, 2021_

 ## DESCRIPTION

-- This document provides the requirements for GitHub Issues App.
+- This document provides the requirements for Real Home Web App.

 ## TIMELINE